TheoDegorre/TheoDegorre/README.md

 ![PersonalGif](https://github.com/TheoDegorre/TheoDegorre/blob/main/logo_theo.gif?raw=true)

 # 🦄 About Me:
-I'm a full-stack Web developper
+I'm a full-stack Web developper<br/>
-Initially from the world of agronomy, I retrained to pursue my passion the ✨ Web Developping ✨ I have a strong taste for front-end and I am always curious to learn new languages
+Initially from the world of agronomy, I retrained to pursue my passion the <br/> ✨ Web Developping ✨<br/>
+I have a strong taste for front-end and I am always curious to learn new languages<br/>

 ## 🎏 Socials: